 When Does House of the Dragon Take Place Compared to Game of Thrones?

-Westeros’s history dates back millennia, but the calendar adopted under Targaryen rule covers a relatively small period of time.
+Westeros’s history dates back millennia, but the calendar adopted under Targaryen rule covers a relatively small period of time in Game of Thrones’ history.
 It’s based on the end of Aegon’s Conquest.
 Two years after he arrived in Westeros—on what became King’s Landing—the High Septon of Oldtown crowned Aegon king.
-From that point forward the Seven Kindgoms used a new calendar, with “AC” representing “After Conquest” and “BAC” representing “Before Conquest.”
+From that point forward, the Seven Kindgoms used a new calendar, with “AC” representing “After Conquest” and “BAC” representing “Before Conquest.”

-House of the Dragon will cover a longer period of time overall, but a much shorter time during its primary event.
+House of the Dragon will cover a longer period of time overall but a much shorter time during its primary event.
+Here’s more about the timeline we’ll see in House of the Dragon.

 Viserys I wanted to avoid questions about royal succession following his own death.
 So in 105 AC, the King made the Lords of Westeros swear to accept his daughter Rhaenyra as Princess of Dragonstone and his heir.
 Viserys chose her following his wife’s death during childbirth.
 He had no surviving sons, and Rhaenrya was set to become the first woman to rule Westeros.
 That was not without controversy, however.
 Viserys placed her ahead of his presumed successor, his brother Daemon.

 Despite the King’s efforts to keep the peace, and his insistence Rhaenrya remained his heir, during Viserys’ reign Rhaenyra and her supporters clashed with Alicent and hers.
 A cold war (that saw plenty of violence) became a civil war of fire and blood following the death of King Viserys in 129 AC.
 The Dance of the Dragons lasted two deadly years, ending in 131 AC.
-All of which places the show roughly 200 to 170 years before Game of Thrones begins.
+All of which means House of the Dragon is set roughly 200 to 170 years before Game of Thrones begins.

 Which Game of Thrones Families Will Appear on House of the Dragon?